LuxOps

 Bathroom deep clean

-Turndown service procedure
+Turndown service

 Supervisor room inspection protocol

 The structured inspection process run by a supervisor before a room is released as clean.
 Defines inspection sequence, sign-off criteria, defect logging and the process for returning a room to an attendant when it does not meet standard.
+The supervisor who inspected the room should not be the same person who cleaned it.

 Lost property procedure